SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 end
 ```

-To apply this configuration, simply log in to Solace messaging CLI as an admin user and paste the above script fragments into the CLI.
+To apply this configuration, simply log in to Solace Event Broker using CLI, with a user with administrative privileges and execute the above script fragments.

 ```
-ssh admin@<HOST>
+ssh admin@BROKER_HOST
 Solace - Virtual Message Router (VMR)
 Password:
 ```
+BROKER_HOST is the host name where the Broker is running.

 At this the REST delivery point is configured and should be operational and connected to your REST consumer application.
 You can verify this using SolAdmin or through the following CLI command.